 IF in the extreme case you are thinking you might have to lay off workers, see #1 above, but also consider just reducing employee hours across the board as a way to ride this out.
 No one wants to lose their job in these times, and a little temporary sacrifice in hours is definitely a better proposition for all involved.

-If you're based in California, the EDD has announced special help for employees that have had hours cut or been laid off by the economic impacts of Coronovirus-19.
+Per #4, the EDD has announced special help for employees that have had hours cut or been laid off by the economic impacts of Coronovirus-19.
 The EDD webpage details are here EDDCoronavirus.

-There is also a good article explaining this here.
+Per #5 above, there is also a good article explaining this here.
 Essentially, employees still have to qualify though, as I understand it, not just because their hours were reduced but they will have to go through the same EDD claims that an unemployed person does.
 Apparently, Governor Newsom has waived the one-week waiting period to get benefits; however, it takes a few weeks to process, so I assume this means the benefit (if awarded) will be dated from the first day of unemployment/reduced hours.